Pearsonj/game-psychic/README.md

-This is a simple game that I used to learn about gather physical inputs from a user.
+This is a simple game that I used to learn about gathering physical inputs from a user.

 The game is simple, Just guess what the computer is thinking...